 - Consumables

 Consumable products include anything that needs to be replaced at regular intervals such as filters, separators, and oil.
-The rate at which these need serviced varies wildly based on the type of compressor you use.
+The rate at which these need servicing can vary wildly based on the type of compressor you use.
 For compressors that are not oil-free, it is important to understand the downstream filter replacement costs as they can quickly add up over time and result in pressure drops that require additional energy to overcome.
 Oil-flooded machines also require oil to be changed every 6-12 months, while oil-free compressors can last 2-3 years on the minimal oil they need to operate.
 For operators looking to extend the time between changes, full synthetic oil is an ideal solution and offers less downtime and maintenance costs.

 - Condensate Removal